edtechjeff/HowTo/HowTo/Intune/Apps/Windows/MSIAppDeployment/readme.md

     ![alt text](./Assets/13.png)

 20. Next is Dependencies
-### ***Note:Dependencies are great.
+### ***Note: Dependencies are great.
 They will help you if something else needs to be installed before this gets installed.***

-### ***Just click add and then select the program or dependencey that is needed and keep the slider on for Automatically install***
+### ***Just click add and then select the program or dependency that is needed and keep the slider on for Automatically install***

 ### ***For this install there are none, click Next***

 ![alt text](./Assets/14.png)

-21. Next is Supersendence
+21. Next is Supersedence
-### ***Note: Supersendenc is used for updating from a previous version.
+### ***Note: Supersedence is used for updating from a previous version.
 In order to do this just click on Add find the previous version and make the sure the slider says Yes for Uninstall previous version***

 ### ***For this example we do not have an older version just click NEXT***